-Director Robert Connolly advances his oeuvre from corporate thriller (The Bank) and down-and-out drama (Three Dollars) to the realm of electrifying political sizzlers with Balibo, a tight-as-a-snare-drum wartime exposé destined to shock, shame and compel Australian audiences.
-It’s the curtain raising opening night feature of this year’s Melbourne International Film Festival, marking the third near-brilliant Australian film of 2009 to premiere at a prestigious festival, the other two being Mary and Max at Sundance and Samson & Delilah at Cannes.
+It is the curtain raising opening night feature of this year’s Melbourne International Film Festival, marking the third terrific Australian film of 2009 to premiere at a prestigious festival (the others are Mary and Max at Sundance and Samson & Delilah at Cannes).

-Based on the true story of five Aussie journalists (aka The Balibo Five) who were murdered by Indonesian militia in the eponymous East Timorese town in 1975, and a sixth, Roger East (Anthony LaPaglia), who endeavoured to find them and tell their story, the film is faithful to facts and conveys a harsh and unspeculative tone.
-Balibo feels so convincing the supporting cast, all of whom contribute solid and authentic performances, find themselves constrained by the screenplay’s matter-o-fact authenticity.
-There is barely a trace of sentiments and very little shooting the breeze: no forlorn letters to mum at home, no soapy monologues about returning to their girlfriends, no quivering moments of “crap, what are we doing in this sh*t hole.”
-The film of course is infinitely more credible because of it.
+Based on the true story of five Aussie journalists (aka The Balibo Five) who were murdered by Indonesian militia in the eponymous East Timorese town in 1975, and a sixth, Roger East (Anthony LaPaglia), who endeavoured to find them and tell their story, the film conveys a harsh and unspeculative tone.

 The story cuts between time frames, presenting quick bursts of the journalists’ story.
-Their presence remains high-impact throughout, cursed by the inevitability of their fates.
-Gritty on-the-ground handheld cinematography was a must from the get-go; this is not a film conducive to classical framing and the cameras subtlety bob, jitter and pulsate, underscoring the steady realism Connolly’s direction engenders.
-Connolly strips all the fat from the bone, exemplifying highly disciplined multifaceted filmmaking.
+Their presence remains high-impact throughout.
+Gritty on-the-ground handheld cinematography felt like a must from the get-go; this is not a film conducive to classical framing.
+The cameras bob, jitter and pulsate, underscoring the steady realism of Connolly’s direction.

-Oscar Isaac is charismatic as a vitalized and peppy Romas-Horta; it’s a flattering but nevertheless believable portrayal.
-But it’s Anthony LaPaglia who steals the show as Roger East in easily one of his most rousing performances, perhaps surpassing even his voice work as a penguin in Happy Feet (but let’s not get carried away).
-LaPaglia darkly inhabits the role, his face a podgy mat of grim determination, his eyes looking like they’re underlined by the shadows of death.
-It’s a great performance.
+Oscar Isaac is charismatic as Romas-Horta in a flattering though nevertheless believable portrayal.
+But it’s Anthony LaPaglia who steals the show as Roger East, in easily one of the actor’s most affecting performances.
+LaPaglia inhabits the role, his face a mat of grim determination, his eyes like they’re underlined by the shadows of death.